Milovan Mirošević: Club career

 Mirošević began his football career with one of the biggest Chilean football clubs Universidad Católica in 1992.
 His professional debut at the age of 17 in 1997 occurred in part due to a strike by professional footballers which saw players of the youth squads compete in the Torneo Apertura 1997.
 Mirošević's debut with Catolica ended in a 4–1 win over rivals Colo-Colo at Estadio San Carlos de Apoquindo.

 in 2000, after two seasons with the reserves team, Mirošević became a regular in Católica's starting eleven.
 In 2002, under coach Juvenal Olmos, Mirosevic was the star of the club's win of the Apertura.

 After 2002 he was transferred to Racing Club of Argentina where he obtained mixed results.
 He was then transferred from Racing to Beitar Jerusalem FC, winning the 2006–07 Israeli Premier League.
 In 2008, he returned to Argentina signing with Argentinos Juniors.
 Mirošević finally returned to Universidad Católica in June 2008 as one of the new players brought in for the Clausura Tournament.
 He holds the current record of scoring in 5 consecutive matches against Universidad de Chile.
-In his time back with Católica he helped the club capture the league title in 2010 and the 2011 Copa Chile.
+In his time back with Católica he captained the club and helped capture the league title in 2010 and the 2011 Copa Chile.

 On 4 January 2012 Mirošević joined Major League Soccer club Columbus Crew on a multi-year deal.
-However, hs stay in Columbus lasted only one season and he was released by the club on 20 January 2013.
+Columbus Crew head coach Robert Warzycha described Mirošević by saying, "He is a good passer, very technical, has good speed, and can shoot from distance."
+However, his stay in Columbus lasted only one season and he was released by the club on 20 January 2013.
 Immediately upon his release Mirošević signed with one of his former sides, Universidad Católica.